sudoboyy/email-spoofing/README.md

 # email-spoofing
-email spoofing program using python create an account on brevo.com https://www.brevo.com , You will get a free smtp server details after creating an  account fill that smtp server details in config.ini .
+Email spoofing program using python create an account on brevo.com https://www.brevo.com , You will get a free smtp server details after creating an  account fill that smtp server details in config.ini .